zbytes2227/wallet_mitra/README.md

 # **Wallet Mitra 💰**

-### *An effortless expense-management app with automatic Bank-SMS transaction tracking.*
+### *An effortless expense-management app with automatic Bank-SMS transaction tracking — built with Flutter.*

-Wallet Mitra is a simple, clean, and lightweight Android app built to solve a very real problem:
+Wallet Mitra is a simple, clean, and lightweight expense manager built for people like me who **want to track expenses… but absolutely hate entering them manually**.

-👉 **We all want to track expenses, but nobody wants to manually add every single transaction.**
-So Wallet Mitra does that part for you — automatically.
+So instead of manually adding every chai, bus fare, and online payment — **Wallet Mitra auto-reads Bank SMS and adds transactions automatically.**

+Lazy-friendly ✔️
+Accurate ✔️
+Effortless ✔️

 ---